Lord Mayor of Bristol

 The Lord Mayor is the first Citizen of the City and County of Bristol.
 There have been Mayors in Bristol since 1216 and a Lord Mayor since 1899, following Queen Victoria's decision to grant Bristol this privilege.

-The Lord Mayor, Lady Mayoress and Deputy Lord Mayor
+The Lord Mayor, Lord Mayor’s Consort and Deputy Lord Mayor

-The Right Honourable Lord Mayor of Bristol is Councillor Jeff Lovell.
+The Right Honourable Lord Mayor of Bristol is Councillor Lesley Alexander

-The Deputy Lord Mayor is Councillor Chris Davies and the Deputy Lady Mayoress is Mrs Sue Davies.
+The Deputy Lord Mayor is Councillor Jeff Lovell and the Deputy Lady Mayoress is Mrs Bridget Lovell.

 Lord Mayor's medals